wdawson/okta.github.io/_source/_posts/2018-08-21-build-secure-rest-api-with-node.md

 description: "JavaScript is used everywhere on the web, but can also be used server-side.
 This tutorial shows you how to create a server-to-server REST API complete with OAuth 2.0 authentication."
 tags: [authentication, node, nodejs, oauth 2.0, server-to-server, machine-to-machine, client credentials flow, express, sequelize, epilogue, rest api]
 tweets:
-- "Learn how to easily build a secure REST API in @nodejs with OAuth 2.0 Client Credentials"
+- "Learn how to easily build a secure REST API in @nodejs with OAuth 2.0 Client Credentials."
 - "Need a secure server-to-server REST API?
-It's simple to do with @nodejs and Okta"
+It's simple to do with @nodejs and Okta."
 ---

 JavaScript is used everywhere on the web - nearly every web page will include at least some JavaScript, and even if it doesn't, your browser probably has some sort of extension that injects bits of JavaScript code on to the page anyway.
 It's hard to avoid in 2018.

 JavaScript can also be used outside the context of a browser, for anything from hosting a web server to controlling an RC car or running a full-fledged operating system.
 Sometimes you want a couple of servers to talk to each other, whether on a local network or over the internet.

-Today, I'll show you how to create a REST API using Node JS, and secure it with OAuth 2.0 to prevent unwarranted requests.
+Today, I'll show you how to create a REST API using Node.js, and secure it with OAuth 2.0 to prevent unwarranted requests.
 REST APIs are all over the web, but without the proper tools require a ton of boilerplate code.
 I'll show you how to use a couple of amazing tools that make it all a breeze, including Okta to implement the Client Credentials Flow, which securely connects two machines together without the context of a user.

 ## Build Your Node Server